alinex/node-monitor/README.md

 If a remote server reference is given this will be used for tunneling over ssh as proxy.

+> Within the match parameter you may use named-captures in the form (:<name>regexp).
+> If you do so you will get a named object instead of an array as result.

 ``` text
 HTTP Request (->http://heise.de)
 -----------------------------------------------------------------------------